 - Check connections: Keep the downspout connected and directed to the planter.

-- Planting: If you need recommendations for what to plant in your planter, view this list to see what plant species are suitable for a downspout planter.
+- Planting: If you need recommendations for what to plant in your planter, view the Downspout Planter Planting Guide to see what plant species are suitable for a downspout planter.
 Do not plant edible food in a downspout planter.
 Stormwater running into the planter may carry dirt and debris not suitable for edible plants.

 - Keep gutters clean: Maintain your roof gutters and downspouts to ensure that they function properly and convey stormwater to your planter.